Sanford teacher arrested after allegedly attacking student, deputies say

-SANFORD - A teacher at Millennium Middle School in Sanford is accused of attacking a student, the Seminole County Sheriff's Office said Sunday.
+SANFORD, Fla. - A teacher at Millennium Middle School in Sanford is facing battery charges after a physical altercation with a student, the Seminole County Sheriff's Office said Sunday.

 Mike Henry, a 56-year-old physical education teacher, was arrested Friday, authorities said.